minelson12/Intelli-Pence/pages/beatrix.md

 - Beatrix Potter - The Tailor of Gloucester
 - Beatrix Potter - Peter Rabbit 2019
 - Beatrix Potter - Peter Rabbit 2020

+Beatrix Potter:
+- Helen Beatrix Potter was born on July 28, 1866, a writer, illustrator, natural scientist and conservationist.
+She produced over 60 books in addition to being a sheep farmner, an active supporter of conservation and the National Trust and her works and likeness have been adapted for stage and screen.

+Peter Rabbit:
+- Peter Rabbit first appeared in _The Tale of Peter Rabbit_ released in 1902.
+He was the first character to be patented and made into a stuffed animal, and consequently he is the oldest licensed character.